 Guidelines for the Broome County Housing Trust Fund

 The Racial Justice and Equity Fund welcomes proposals from qualified non-profit 501c.3 organizations that seek to provide projects or programs that build community dialogue, increase the capacity of Black-led organizations supporting historically underserved communities, promote racial justice and equity, and counteract systemic racism, in the region served by the Foundation.
 New or established organizations, programs and projects serving Black, Indigenous and/or People of Color, are all invited to apply.
-2022 Guidelines will be posted in early fall.

 The Arts and Culture Fund provides grants to organizations whose primary purpose is for the practice, performance and interpretation of the arts.
 Inquiries should be made two weeks before the application deadline which is Monday March 28, 2022.

 2022 Arts and Culture Fund Guidelines

 The Small Grants Program is for organizations in our 5-county region requesting up to $5,000.
 Applications are considered 6 times per year.
 Applications are due by the 15th of January, March, May, July, September, and November.

 There are two other funds that are considered through the Small Grants Program that have a specific focus and specific deadlines.